iangreenleaf/blog_house/_drafts/the-rain-garden.md

 I transferred the paper plan to the actual site by outlining the basin with marking paint and sticking stakes in the ground to mark the trees and shrubs.
 This gave me a chance to fine-tune the design and make sure it harmonized with the surroundings.

+{% single_image path: assets/images/the-rain-garden/outline.jpg alt: "Grass spray-painted with outline of rain garden", caption: "Never mind the fence construction debris.
+You can see the sump pump outlet sadly spitting out into the grass in the bottom corner, where one of the channels would eventually go." %}

 All of the initial planting was from starts rather than seeds.
 Native seeds can be difficult to germinate and grow, so starts were easily worth the small extra expense, especially given the number of different varieties I was planting.
 Most of the plants came from the massive [Friends School Plant Sale](https://www.friendsschoolplantsale.com/).